 Long-term disability insurance is especially important if you’re in a high-income career, not only because you’re used to a standard of living, which the low benefit amounts of SSDI simply cannot maintain, but also because you probably have expensive financial obligations like paying off your med school or law school loans.

-If you become disabled, your long-term disability insurance carrier may require you to also apply for Social Security disability insurance at the same time you file a claim for LTDI benefits.
+If you become disabled, your long-term disability insurance provider may require you to also apply for Social Security disability insurance at the same time you file a claim for LTDI benefits.
 That’s because your policy has a social benefits offset rider, which lets the insurer reduce your LTDI benefits by the amount you receive in Social Security disability benefits.

 However, the upside to the rider is that you may be getting a discount on your LTDI coverage.
 As a rough example, if you purchase $5,000 per month in coverage, you’ll pay the same amount you would for $4,000 in coverage in the expectation that you’ll receive $1,000 in SSDI benefits.
-If you get denied SSDI benefits, you still get the $5,000 coverage, but potentially at a lower premium cost.
+If you get denied SSDI benefits, you still get the $5,000 coverage, but potentially at a lower premium.
 Talk to your insurer about how the social benefits offset rider can affect your coverage.